Sonaza/Experiencer/README.md

 * Shift left-click pastes current statistics to chat editbox.
 Shift control left-click for quick paste.

 ## Dependencies
-Experiencer uses Ace3 and LibDataBroker which are included in the /libs directory.
+Experiencer uses Ace3, LibSharedMedia and LibDataBroker which are included in the /libs directory.